 I have also used the free Google Keyword planner with mixed (albeit free) results.
 But ultimately I’ve found other DIY SEO tools that work for me at my current level, and yes; they are free.

 I used the terms white hat and black hat above.

 Those are terms to describe ethical (white hat) and non-ethical (black hat) techniques.
 You may also hear the term gray hat to describe techniques that are in between.
-I’ve never intentionally done anything unethical, but in my ignorance I can tell you I’ve at least strayed into the gray area early on.
+I’ve never intentionally done anything unethical, but in my ignorance, I can tell you I’ve at least strayed into the gray area early on.

 And they worked.
 But as Google’s algorithm has advanced, most of those techniques simply don’t work anymore or soon won’t.
 So I want to strongly encourage you to take the slow and steady pace of doing things the right way.